ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 `metrics_path`: Path for metrics if different from the default of `/metrics`.

+`labels`: An optional dictionary of key/value labels to set for this target (they will be added to all metrics scraped from it).

 ### Traffic routing

 Services can define *public* HTTP and TCP endpoints, that will be